Makktu/FlashTextV2/README.md

 More testing required on real devices. iPad and iPhone.

-All being well, this is what'sleft to do:
+All being well, this is what's left to do:

-1: Make Swoosh default to 2s timer
+1: Make Swoosh default to 1.5s timer (or all?). ✅
-2: Improve display for text input bar on iPad.
+2: Improve display for text input bar on iPad. ✅
-3: Make first animation default to Stretch.
+3: Make first animation default to Stretch. ✅
-4: Create proper app icon.
+4: Create proper app icon. ✅
+5: Fix iPad display when user opens app in Landscape. ✅

+### Mon 9 December 2024

+All of the above things are now done.

+### Tue 10 December 2024

+Next up:

+Testing on real devices.
+Any final tinkering & testing required.
+Creating screenshots across various devices and orientations for the App Store.
+Publish.